psvkmr/RNASeq_HPC_course/README.md

 ## RNA-Seq analysis workflow using High Performance Computing

-Welcome to the overview of the course
+Welcome to the repository for the course
 *'RNA-Seq analyse workflow using High Performance Computing'*.

 This course will be delivered online over two half-days: